koic/active_pstore/README.md

 ## FEATURES/PROBLEMS

 * Oh so many problems…
-* Safety...
 * Transaction
+* Data Migration
 * Performance
-* Data Migration
-* Not solving the root cause...
+* Not solving the root cause for enterprise...
-* Just to name a few

 ## SYNOPSIS

-class definition and instantiate
+### class definition and instantiate

 ```
 require 'active_pstore'